-Dr. Michael Mosley is a physician, journalist and presenter on BBC.
+Dr Michael Mosley is a physician, journalist and presenter on BBC.
 He is also a best-selling author of various health and fitness books such as the popular 5:2 diet, the 8-week blood sugar diet, the fast 800 and many more.
-You can find more information about Dr. Michael Moseley here.
+You can find more information about Dr Michael Moseley by visiting his profile.

 What is Fasting 800?